 This is the bridging conversation.
 Many PCOS patients use metformin and/or myo-inositol to maintain insulin sensitivity during the washout window.
 Both have been used safely in pregnancy and through TTC.
 Lifestyle intervention — diet, training, sleep — also maintains a significant fraction of the metabolic gains from GLP-1 for several months after stopping.
 The clinician will plan the bridge with you during pre-TTC visits.

-Plan the calendar
+Plan the conversation

 Or just get the guide by email